learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

       at processImmediate (internal/timers.js:461:21)
 ```

-This is the output that comes from this test in `index-test.js`:
+The output above comes from this test in `index-test.js`:

 ```js
 describe('shout(string)', function() {